Wizcorp/component-hint/README.md

     -h, --help                  output usage information
     -V, --version               output the version number
+    -v, --verbose               Whether or not we should be verbose with our output.
     -r, --recursive             Whether or not we should recurse into local and external dependencies.
     -d, --dep-paths <paths>     Colon separated list of paths to external dependencies. (default: